 Southwest doesn't have assigned seating, but the airline divides passengers into A, B and C sections based on how early each passenger checks in within 24 hours of departure.
 The sooner you check in within that 24-hour window, the more likely it is you'll gain a coveted spot on the A team, which boards after elite fliers and passengers with special needs.
-Pay $10 for EarlyBird Check-In and you'll be checked in automatically and receive a boarding assignment 36 hours before your departure.
+Pay $15 each way for EarlyBird Check-In, and you'll be checked in automatically and receive a boarding assignment 36 hours before your departure.

-The Verdict: Because of Southwest's every-man-for-himself approach to airline seating, the $10 EarlyBird Check-In option is worth it if you're determined to snag a seat in the front in order to make a tight connection.
-Frequent flier John Deiner, Managing Editor of our sister site CruiseCritic.com, is a fan of the program: "I've been flying Southwest for years, and the one thing I hate about it is that you have to check in exactly 24 hours in advance or lose your shot at being among the first to board.
+The Verdict: Because of Southwest's every-man-for-himself approach to airline seating, the $15 EarlyBird Check-In option is worth it if you're determined to snag a seat in the front in order to make a tight connection.
+Frequent flier John Deiner is a fan of the program: "I've been flying Southwest for years, and the one thing I hate about it is that you have to check in exactly 24 hours in advance or lose your shot at being among the first to board.
 I tried out the EarlyBird program on a recent trip to Vegas and loved it -- I got on early, got my seat of choice in the emergency row, had copious amounts of overhead storage to choose from and didn't have to worry about checking in at a certain time."

 You May Also Like

 11 Things Not to Do on a Plane